KrishAgarwal2811/Battery-Charged/README.md

 ## About

-This is a small work of me in which I have a done an animation of a battery getting charged form 0% to 100% in just 30 seconds.
+This is a small work of me in which I have a done animation of a battery getting charged form 0% to 100% in just 30 seconds.
 But the main twist comes after this.
-I don't want to give you the spoiler, if you want to really know the surprise afer that then you have see the code.
+I don't want to give you the spoiler, if you want to know what's the surprise then you have see the code.

 ## Link to the code